-1 POINTS & AUTHORITIES 2 3 Previously, the Court denied MegaCorp's motion for summary adjudication of Ms. Argon's 4 claims for punitive damages.
-(Eaglefeather Decl. ¶ 1.)
-Ms. Argon served MegaCorp with 5 a timely notice to produce financial records at trial.
-(Eaglefeather Decl. ¶ 2.)
-MegaCorp 6 responded with boilerplate objections to Ms. Argon's requests and refused to produce 7 any financial records.
-(Eaglefeather Decl. ¶ 3.)
-This motion seeks to compel MegaCorp to 8 produce these records.
+1 POINTS & AUTHORITIES 2 3 Previously, the Court denied MegaCorp's motion for summary adjudication of Ms. 4 Argon's claims for punitive damages.
+(Eaglefeather Decl. $\P$ 1.)
+Ms. Argon served 5 MegaCorp with a timely notice to produce financial records at trial.
+(Eaglefeather Decl.
+6 $\P$ 2.)
+MegaCorp responded with boilerplate objections to Ms. Argon's requests and 7 refused to produce any financial records.
+(Eaglefeather Decl. $\P$ 3.)
+This motion seeks to 8 compel MegaCorp to produce these records.
 9 10 1.
 Ms. Argon is entitled to the financial records.
-11 Because this is a punitive-damages case, Ms. Argon is entitled to subpoena documents 12 "to be available at the trial for the purpose of establishing the profits or financial condition" 13 of MegaCorp.
+11 Because this is a punitive-damages case, Ms. Argon is entitled to subpoena 12 documents "to be available at the trial for the purpose of establishing the profits or 13 financial condition" of MegaCorp.
 Cal.
 Civ.
 Code § 3295(c).
-14 Ms. Argon has a right to these records even without showing that there is a "substantial 15 probability that [she] will prevail".
-Id .
-That's the rule for pretrial discovery of financial 16 records, but not for records to be brought to trial.
-Id .
+14 Ms. Argon has a right to these records even without showing that there is a 15 "substantial probability that [she] will prevail".
+Id.
+That's the rule for pretrial discovery of 16 financial records, but not for records to be brought to trial.
+Id.
 17 18 2.
 The financial records are material to Ms. Argon's case.
-19 If the jury finds MegaCorp liable for punitive damages, the jury may then consider "[e] 20 vidence of profit and financial condition" of those defendants to determine the amount of 21 punitive damages.
+19 If the jury finds MegaCorp liable for punitive damages, the jury may then consider 20 "[e]vidence of profit and financial condition" of those defendants to determine the 21 amount of punitive damages.
 Cal.
 Civ.
-Code §§ 3294(a) and 3295(d); Nolin v.
-Nat'l Convenience Stores, 22 Inc., 95 Cal.
+Code ∫∫ 3294(a) and 3295(d); Nolin v.
+Nat'l 22 Convenience Stores, Inc., 95 Cal.
 App.
 3d 279, 288 (1979).
-23 24
+23 24 25

 1 3.
-Ms. Argon will be prejudi iced without the financial records,
+Ms. Argon will be prejudiced without the financial records,

 2 so there is good cause to compel their production.

 3 MegaCorp was ordered to stand trial on punitive damages.
-(Eaglefeather Decl. ¶ 4.)
-If
+(Eagle MegaCorp was ordered to stand trial on punitive damages.
+(Eaglefeather Decl.

-4 the jury returns an initial verdic the jury returns an initial verdict for punitive damages, Ms. Argon will need these financial
+4 $\P$ 4.)
+If the jury returns an initial verdict for punitive damages, Ms. Arg $\P$ 4.)
+If the jury returns an initial verdict for punitive damages, Ms. Argon will need

-5 records to prove the amount of records to prove the amount of punitive damages.
-MegaCorp cannot circumvent the trial by
+5 these financial records to prove the amount of punitive damages.
+Meg these financial records to prove the amount of punitive damages.
+MegaCorp cannot

-6 withholding evidence that the jury must consider.
+6 circumvent the trial by withholding evidence that the jury must conside circumvent the trial by withholding evidence that the jury must consider.
 Cal.
 Civ.
+Code

-Code § 3295(d).
+7 § 3295(d). § 3295(d).

-7
+8

-8 4.
-Conclusion 4.
+9 4.
 Conclusion

-9 For these reasons, Ms. Argon asks that the Court order MegaCorp to produce the
+10 For these reasons, Ms. Argon asks that the Court order MegaCorp to produce the

-10 requested financial records.
+11 requested financial records.

-11
+12

-12 November 19, 2010 EAGLEFEATHER LAW OFFICES
+13 November 19, 2010 EAGLEFEATHER LAW OFF ICES

-13
+14

-14 By: Con Esm
+15 By: Con E 500

-15 Cadmium Q. Eaglefeather
+16 Cadmium Q. Eaglefeather

-16 Attorney for Plaintiff
+17 Attorney for Plaintiff

-17

 18

 19

 20

 21

 22

 23

 24

 25

-26